New (7/2/2019) Sound Mixer

 The home page should display:

-We are now using the UBCAV Network to control the DL32SV.
-Both the tablet and the DL32S communicate via the UBCAV WiFi Access Point.
-If curious, you can check the WiFi by using the settings icon near the left of the home page.
-It should say UBCAV.
+We are now using the UBCAV Network to control the DL32S via the large tablet.
 Verify that the tablet is connected to the UBCAV Network.
 If the WiFi is properly connected, tap the Master Fader icon on the bottom of the Home page.

 Master Fader should start up and display a set of faders.
 It is not yet connected to the Mackie.